-The word Narrow (Adjective) refers to something of limited width, scope, or focus.
+The word Narrow (adjective) describes something with a limited width, range, or scope.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Narrow correctly in sentences.

 Narrow Explained in Depth